One important thing to master under Linux System/Server Administration is package management using different package management tools.

 $ sudo apt autoclean or $ sudo apt clean

 When you run apt with remove, it only removes the package files but configuration files remain on the system.
-Therefore to remove a package and it’s configuration files, you will have to use purge.
+Therefore, you will have to use purge to remove a package and its configuration files.

 $ sudo apt purge glances